elgiva-stephen/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 9.
 Delete a directory
 Task 10.
 Changes working directory to previous one Task 11.
-List all files, including the ones hidden and in the /boot directory in long format
+List all files, including the ones hidden and in the /boot directory in long format 'Task 12.
+Write a script that prints a type of file named iamafile' \n